gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   pragma Aggregate_Individually_Assign;

-Where possible GNAT will store the binary representation of a record aggregate in memory for space and performance reasons.
-This configuration pragma changes this behaviour so that record aggregates are instead always converted into individual assignment statements.
+Where possible, GNAT will store the binary representation of a record aggregate in memory for space and performance reasons.
+This configuration pragma changes this behavior so that record aggregates are instead always converted into individual assignment statements.